-Breadcrumbs NavigationHome > News & Publications > News and Communications > News > Duke Ranks Eighth Among Best U.S. Hospitals
+Breadcrumbs NavigationHome > News & Publications > News and Communications > News > Duke Ranks Tenth Among Best U.S. Hospitals

-For the 19th year in a row, Duke University Hospital has been named as one of the top 10 U.S. hospitals in the annual U.S. News & World Report's best hospital edition.
+For the 20th year in a row, Duke University Hospital has been named as one of the top 10 U.S. hospitals in the annual U.S. News & World Report best hospital edition.

-Duke came in at eighth place.
-Duke University Hospital ranked highly in 15 of the specialties measured, with top-10 rankings in seven of them.
+In the latest report, Duke tied for 10th place overall, and ranked among the top 10 in eight of the 16 specialties measured.
 Duke is the only hospital in North Carolina and the Southeast ranked in the top 10.

 Rankings for individual specialties follow: